Did Oswald Leave Any Fingerprints?

 One Palm Print on the Rifle

 The absence of identifiable fingerprints around the trigger on the rifle tells us nothing about who, if anyone, fired the rifle on 22 November.
-The palm print on the underside of the rifle barrel shows that Oswald had handled the rifle, but not that he did so on the day of the assassination.
+The palm print on the underside of the rifle barrel, if genuine, shows that Oswald had handled the rifle, but does not show that he handled it on the day of the assassination.

 Suspicions of Corrupt Evidence

-The inability of the FBI examiners to detect anything other than faint fingerprints on the rifle; the failure of the Dallas police to supply the FBI with contemporaneous photographs of the palmprint; and the lack of any official announcements about an incriminating palmprint, make it not unreasonable to suppose that the palmprint on the rifle was manufactured after the event, and that there is consequently no evidence that Oswald had handled the rifle at all.
+The inability of the FBI examiners to detect anything other than faint fingerprints on the rifle; the failure of the Dallas police to supply the FBI with contemporaneous photographs of the palmprint; and the lack of any official announcements about an incriminating palmprint, make it not unreasonable to conclude that the palmprint on the rifle, like the paper bag that supposedly had contained the rifle, was manufactured after the event, and that there is consequently no evidence that Oswald had handled the rifle at all.